Breastfeeding and complementary feeding: importance, challenges and protection in emergencies

 Promotion of breastfeeding through public policies

-The approach to promoting breastfeeding cannot be limited to the family and community circle.
-It makes no sense to promote breastfeeding within the family and healthcare facilities if the workload of the mother or her return to paid work prevents her from maintaining breastfeeding as she would like, or if she continuously receives messages encouraging her to stop breastfeeding through all possible communication channels.
+Promoting breastfeeding cannot be confined to the family and community sphere.
+It makes no sense to promote breastfeeding within the family and health facilities if the mother's work overload or return to paid employment prevents her from maintaining breastfeeding as she would wish, or if she continuously receives messages urging her to stop breastfeeding through every possible communication channel (WHO & UNICEF, 2022)World Health Organization & UNICEF.
+(2022).
+How the marketing of formula milk influences our decisions on infant feeding.
+World Health Organization. https://www.who.int/publications/i/item/9789240044609.

-Society is permeated with aggressive messages from the infant formula industry.
-These companies often violate the International Code of Marketing of Breast-Milk Substitutes (in place since 1981) and exploit the fears of mothers and caregivers.
-These substitutes impose a significant economic burden on families and do not adequately replace breast milk (which has unique properties that cannot be artificially replicated).
-However, the companies that market these products have no qualms about distorting information about their benefits while simultaneously creating doubts and distrust towards breast milk in the population.
-Thus, the infant formula and breast milk substitute industry generates $55 billion in annual profits.
+Society is permeated by aggressive marketing messages from the breast-milk substitutes industry (WHO et al., 2022)WHO, UNICEF, & International Baby Food Action Network.
+(2022).
+Marketing of breast-milk substitutes: National implementation of the international code, status report 2022.
+World Health Organization. https://www.who.int/publications-detail-redirect/9789240048799.
+These companies frequently violate the International Code of Marketing of Breast-milk Substitutes (in place since 1981) and exploit the fears of mothers and caregivers.
+These substitutes represent a significant financial cost to families and furthermore fail to be an adequate replacement for breast milk (which has unique properties that cannot be artificially replicated).
+Yet the companies that market them have no hesitation in distorting information about their benefits while generating public doubt and distrust towards breast milk.
+The formula milk and breast-milk substitutes industry thus generates 55 billion dollars in annual profit.

 Exposure to formula milk marketing